ThinkbotsAreFree/Birdy/README.md

 ¤ I feel very #A / Why am I so $A
 ```

-A call is made with the "call rule" command `:1`, which is used a bit like the "set value" command `=1`, except what gets stored is not the argument, but the response of the rule.
-Here is an example of match call.
+A call is made with the "call SRS" command `:1`, which is used a bit like the "set value" command `=1`, except what gets stored is not the argument, but the response of a rule to this argument.
+Here is an example of an SRS call.

 ```
 :e I feel very happy